Louisville in the American Civil War: The eve of war (1860)

 In the November 1860 Presidential election, Kentucky voters gave native Kentuckian Abraham Lincoln less than one percent of the vote.
 Kentuckians did not like Lincoln, because he stood for the eradication of slavery and his Republican Party aligned itself with the North.
 But, neither did they vote for native son John C. Breckinridge and his Southern Democratic Party, generally regarded as secessionists.
 In 1860, people in the state held 225,000 slaves, with Louisville's slaves comprising 7.5 percent of the population.
 The voters wanted both to keep slavery and stay in the Union.

 Most Kentuckians, including residents of Louisville, voted for John Bell of Tennessee, of the Constitutional Union Party.
 It stood for preserving the Union and keeping the status quo on slavery.
 Others voted for Stephen Douglas of Illinois, who ran for the Democratic Party ticket.
 Louisville cast 3,823 votes for John Bell.
 Douglas received 2,633 votes.

 On December 20, 1860, South Carolina seceded from the Union, and ten other Southern states followed.
-Kentucky, however, remained in the Union.
+Kentucky, however, chose to remain neutral and later went with the Union.